OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 Charts that you can create and edit natively in Word are Excel charts, and their data is maintained on an Excel worksheet that's embedded as binary data in your Office Open XML package.
 Like the binary data parts for images, this Excel binary data is required, but there's nothing to edit in this part.
 So you can just collapse the part in the editor to avoid having to manually scroll through it all to examine the rest of your Office Open XML package.

 However, similar to SmartArt, you can delete the colors and styles parts.
-If you've used the chart styles and color styles available in to format your chart, the chart will take on the applicable formatting automatically when it is inserted into the destination document.
+If you've used the chart styles and color styles available in to format your chart, the chart will take on the applicable formatting automatically when it's inserted into the destination document.

 See the edited markup for the example chart shown in Figure 11 in the [Load and write Open XML in your Word add-in](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/word-add-in-load-and-write-open-xml) code sample.